 It is the coordinator who will recommend which animals should or shouldn't breed, and which animals should be moved amongst wildlife collections to achieve the greatest genetic diversity within the species.

 Currently, there are 247 Amur Tigers in 90 EAZA collections.
 Woburn Safari Park is home to two majestic Amur tigers.

 In September 2015, Woburn was delighted to announce the arrival of two female cubs - the first at the park in 23 years.
 Both Mishka and Milashki have now moved on to new collections, where it is hoped that they will also become mothers to their own cubs, to help further safeguard the future of their species.
 Woburn Safari Park remains home to their parents, Elton and Minevra, and hopes to welcome the arrival of more Amur tiger cubs in the future.

 Using genetics to pair up individuals ensures that the gene pool remains as diverse as possible further strengthening the future of the species.
 Captive populations are incredibly important for endangered species as numbers in the wild can decline rapidly due to many threats such as deforestation, conflicts with farmers/livestock, poaching, and the traditional medicine market.
 By having healthy viable breeding populations within captivity the future of the species as a whole is greatly improved.

 FUNDRAISING FOR THE TIGERS

 Since 2014, Woburn Safari Park has run an annual charity event to raise funds for Wildcats Conservation Alliance.
 The carnivore team here at Woburn picked Wildcats Conservation Alliance as they felt that it is a charity doing invaluable work to safeguard the future of both Amur tigers and leopards in their wild habitat.

-The previous fundraising campaigns have raised over £15,000 and the team aim to build on this success in the future.
+In the past five years, Woburn Safari Park's team of carnivore keepers have raised over £10,000 for wild tiger conservation charities and the team aims to build on this success in the future.